Jay deVenny, FACHE

 Vice President of Operations, Medical City Dallas

 Rick Plunk joined Medical City Dallas in May 2004 as Director of Respiratory Care.
 Throughout his tenure with Medical City Dallas, he advanced to Vice President of Neurosciences in 2007 and to Vice President of Operations in 2010.
-Rick joined the Senior Leadership Team in 2010, and has served as Interim Chief Operating Officer multiple times and as Vice President of Operations.
-Rick provides oversight for all Medical City Dallas operational departments.
+Plunk joined the Senior Leadership Team in 2010, and has served as Interim Chief Operating Officer multiple times and as Vice President of Operations.
+He provides oversight for all Medical City Dallas operational departments.

 Assistant Administrator, Medical City Dallas

 Neyaz Mohammadi is the assistant administrator at Medical City Dallas since December 2021.